 Most electrical equipment such as mobile phones, microwaves and household tools will not interfere with the pump.
 However some large industrial equipment may have an effect.
 Because of this, you should avoid getting too close to industrial welding equipment, or equipment that creates a strong electromagnetic field.

 Certain treatments can also interfere with your pump, such as short-wave diathermy (heating deep tissue using electricity), radiotherapy, therapeutic ultrasound and bone-growth stimulators.
-Because of this, it is important that you let your dentist and physiotherapist know that you have a pump.
-Standard x-rays will not interfere with the pump but MRI scans may.
+It is therefore important that you let your dentist and physiotherapist know that you have a pump.

+Standard x-rays will not interfere with the pump but MRI scans may interfere with the function of some pump models and a check after the scan is advised.
+Other pump models may need to be emptied before the scan and refilled following the completion of the scan.
 If you need an MRI scan, tell the radiologist that you have a pump before you go to your appointment.

-Will security devices interfere with the pump?
+Will security devices interfere with my pump?

-Theft or security devices will not affect how well your pump work.
+Anti theft or security devices will not affect how well your pump works.
 However, the metal in the pump may cause certain security devices to set off an alarm, for example those found in airports, shops and libraries.
-Because of this, it is important to carry your ID card with you in case this happens.
+It is advisable to carry your ID card with you in case this happens.
 (This will be given to you by the hospital when you have the pump put in.)